 Many hours later I glimpsed the chimneys of 'My House',

-but my dream house, the cottage my child-self imagined would be where I lived with my Alsatian dog and pursued a career as a writer.
+by which I don't mean 'home' (note Carn Llidi in the background)but my dream house, the cottage my child-self imagined would be where I lived with my Alsatian dog and pursued a career as a writer.

 The cottage is on a cliff at Porth Clais so I stumbled down the track and nearly kissed the ground when I found the kiosk still open and serving food.
 It was later than 3 o'clock, my legs were worn to stumps and I was very hungry.